 Earwax is also a natural insect repellent – so if you’ve ever felt a tickling sensation in your ear, you don’t need to worry about anything creepy nor crawly

 - Itchy ears

 - Hearing loss

-- Cause damage or a need for frequent cleaning of the hearing aid
+- Damage or a need for frequent cleaning of the hearing aid

-- Cause discomfort or poor fitting of a hearing aid and its day-to-day wearing
+- Discomfort or poor fitting of a hearing aid and its day-to-day wearing

-- Cause the hearing aids to make a whistling noise
+- Hearing aids to make a whistling noise

 What does the colour of your earwax mean?